ldurback/NonCommutativeCalculusOfVariations/README.md

 # Non-Commutative Lagrangian Mechanics

-A generalization of Lagrangian Mechanics in which each particle has its own Action and where we do not assume that x and dx commute.
+A generalization of Lagrangian Mechanics in which we do not assume that x and dx commute.

-# Motivation: Stablizing Strategies of Non-Commutative (Galilean) Relativistic Game Theory
+# Motivation: Stablizing Strategies of Non-Commutative (Cooperative, Galilean) Relativistic Game Theory

-Each agent in a game theory has an initial state (initial cause), an endgoal state (final cause), a current state, and a Utility Function (life-review score), which scores the dynamics between the initial state and the current state.
+The total system in a cooperative game theory has an initial state (initial cause), an endgoal state (final cause), a current state, and a Utility Function (Review Score), which scores the dynamics between the initial state and the current state.

 The Stabilizing Strategies of a game theory have a final Utility Function (the Utility Function evaluated at the endgoal) which does not at all change when the strategy is infinitesimally perturbed.
 This ensures that approximations to the strategies exists.